Daikiya

 Daikiya Group (大喜屋) is a restaurant chain based in Hong Kong which focuses on Japanese-style buffets.
-The company was founded in 2010 and filed for its initial public offering in June 2019.
+The company was founded in 2010 and filed for its initial public offering (IPO) in June 2019.

 The company is the largest Japanese-style buffet chain in Hong Kong, operating 13 branches and having a market share of 37.1% as of 2019.
 According to its IPO filing to the Hong Kong Stock Exchange, the company had an adjusted profit margin of 11.8% in 2018, higher than other restaurant chains in Hong Kong such as Fairwood and Café de Coral.

+In February 2020, the company announced that it had decided not to proceed with its Hong Kong IPO.